approov/quickstart-kong_approov-plugin/docs/APPROOV_QUICK_START.md

 ## TRIALLING IN A TEST SETUP

-To test the Approov Quick Start, before using it in a real project of yours, just follow the next steps.
+To test the Approov Quick Start, before using it in your real project, just follow the next steps.

 ### Kong Docker Stack